qroques/dotfiles/README.md

-# .files
+# dotfiles

-This repo is about my dotfiles.
+This repo is about dotfiles to reinstall m'y PC efficiently.

 This is made for Ubuntu Linux distribution but it can be also used on other Unix based systems.
+It's not garanteed to work the same.

+This readme assumed you are familiar with basic linux command line usage.

 ## Install